SoulFireMage/Katiya_Starship/content/mathsummaries/Functional Analysis_ Leverage Map.md

 **3. Uniform Boundedness Principle (Banach-Steinhaus)**
 > *If a family of bounded operators {Tₐ} satisfies sup_α ‖Tₐx‖ < ∞ for each x, then sup_α ‖Tₐ‖ < ∞.*

-**Why it matters:** Pointwise boundedness implies uniform boundedness.
+**Importance:** Pointwise boundedness implies uniform boundedness.
 This is how you prove:
 - Fourier series converge (where they do)
 - Limits of operators are operators
 - "Resonance" arguments in PDE